Richard Peter (Paralympian): Tribal contributions

 Peter is part of the Cowichan tribe in Duncan and has sat on committees to contribute his knowledge in making decisions.
 One such decision was to host the B.C.
 Summer games in 2018.
 At this event, Peter lit the opening ceremony torch and participated in the event as a role model and motivational speaker.
 The event itself was infused with Indigenous elements like the blessing and blanketing ceremony in the beginning, having many signs posted in the most common First Nations language in that area, and having a partnership with the Indigenous Sport, Physical Activity and Recreation Council to create more opportunities for Indigenous athletes to participate in Indigenous sports.

-As well as assisting Richard financially, the tribe itself invests money into other youth sports, allowing for more participation.
+As well as assisting Peter financially, the tribe itself invests money into other youth sports, allowing for more participation.
 It is estimated the tribe invests about $35.2 million into their local community.
 Some of the services include employment offices, cultural outreach, community justice programs and schools.

 Basketball career

 For most of his 18-year career, Peter was a senior member of Canada's National Wheelchair Basketball team.
 In 1996, Peter's second year with the team, Canada came in fifth in the Atlanta Paralympics.
 Peter helped lead Canada to gold in three Paralympic Games, the first being Sydney in 2000, then Athens in 2004 and finally, London in 2012.
 Peter fell short of a gold in 2008 in Beijing when the Canadian national team was defeated by Australia.
 He and the team won the world championship title in 2006 and he was a member of British Columbia's provincial team, which has won five consecutive national championships.
 He spent the last two years of his career playing semi-pro wheelchair basketball in Germany and Italy.
 Peter had also won a national title in the United States.

-Richard Peter retired in 2012 at the age of 40, after an 18-year career spent representing his country in international and Paralympic competitions; he was inducted into the BC Sports Hall of Fame in 2010.
+Peter retired in 2012 at the age of 40, after an 18-year career spent representing his country in international and Paralympic competitions; he was inducted into the BC Sports Hall of Fame in 2010.
 In 2000 and 2004, Peter was awarded the national Tom Longboat Award, established in 1951 to recognize Aboriginal athletes for their outstanding contributions to sport in Canada.
 Peter was awarded the Indspire Award in the Sport category in 2012.
-During Richard Peter's career, he was known for his determination, commitment and focus.
+During Peter's career, he was known for his determination, commitment and focus.
 Both on and off the court, he was a role model to both young and old people and was a positive contributing member to the team.